jpmillan/solution-b/README.md

 {
     "username": "testuser1",
-    "token": <JWT TOKEN>
+    "token": < JWT TOKEN >
 }

-copy the contents of the token and create a new postman GET request for http://localhost:8081/member/me/offers in the headers tab, add an Authorization key with value of "Bearer + <JWT TOKEN>", where <JWT TOKEN> is the value of the token response from the login api
+copy the contents of the token and create a new postman GET request for `http://localhost:8081/member/me/offers` in the headers tab, add an `Authorization` key with value of `"Bearer + < JWT TOKEN >"`, where `< JWT TOKEN >` is the value of the token response from the login api

 ## Tech Stack